 What To Eat When You’re Sick!This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 When you have a sore throat, cough, fever, body aches, the works, you may be wondering what to eat when you’re sick!
 While taking over the counter medication can help reduce your symptoms temporarily, they don’t actually fight the virus, or rid your body of germs.
 Instead, fueling your body with nutrient rich foods that help soothe your symptoms and provide your body with the nutrients needed to get better faster!